My account

 • The skills you put on a resume are important for the ATS and recruiters alike.

-• You must always tailor your resume skills to a particular job offer, so read the job ad carefully and extract all skills-related keywords out of it.
+• You must always tailor your resume skills to a particular job offer, so read the job ad carefully and extract all skills-related keywords from it.

 • Your resume should only mention your top skills.
 Leave out the ones you only have a basic grasp of.